Golf Tutorials

 Here's the thing about "fast arms": they are almost always a symptom of a much larger issue.
 Your arms aren't the problem, they're the last-ditch effort your body makes to save a swing that started on the wrong foot.
 The real culprit is an incorrect swing sequence, a chain reaction that begins right at the start of your downswing.

-In a powerful, a well-sequenced swing, the downswing is started from the ground up.
+In a powerful, well-sequenced swing, the downswing is started from the ground up.
 The hips lead, followed by the torso turning, which then pulls the arms down, and finally, the club whips through impact.
 For most amateur golfers with "fast arms," that sequence is flipped on its head.
 The very first move from the top of the backswing is a forceful action with the hands, arms, and shoulders.

-This "over-the-top" move - where the hands and arms throw the a clubhead _outside_ the proper swing plane - is a desperate attempt to create a hitting motion and generate power.
+This "over-the-top" move - where the hands and arms throw the clubhead outside the proper swing plane - is a desperate attempt to create a hitting motion and generate power.
 From this position, the golfer has severed any connection between the club, the arms, and the powerful rotation of the core and hips.
-The arms are now on their own, a swinging frantically to catch up and square the clubface at impact.
+The arms are now on their own, swinging frantically to catch up and square the clubface at impact.

-• Slicing or Pulling: The outside-to-in swing path created by the over-the-top move puts cutting slice spin on the ball or sends it directly left of the target (for a right-handed golfer).
+• Slicing or Pulling: The outside-to-in swing path created by the over-the-top move puts slice spin on the ball or sends it directly left of the target (for a right-handed golfer).

-• Casting and Loss of Lag: By firing the arms first, you "cast" the club, releasing the a stored angle in your wrists far too early.
+• Casting and Loss of Lag: By firing the arms first, you "cast" the club, releasing the stored angle in your wrists far too early.
 This hemorrhages clubhead speed right where you need it most - at the ball.

 • Lack of Power and Consistency: Your arms can only generate a tiny fraction of the power your rotating torso and hips can.
 Relying on them leads to a weak, inconsistent strike and the frustrating feeling that you're working far too hard for very little result.